palermo-consulting/sfec_howto_notes/README.md

 4. Click on the **Export** button.
 5. Then, go to **Monitor Job**.
 6. Scroll across to the right and click **Download Status**.

+## How to check events from middleware integrations like CPI

+1. Go to Execution Manager